 Students at hair schools in PA study under the guidance of passionate instructors to hone their skills and develop the creative instincts they’ll need to thrive as cosmetologists.
 From hairstyling to nail care to makeup artistry, students at hair schools study all aspects of the cosmetology industry.
-This experience not only makes them better hairstylists, but it can also open up many unexpected doors in their future careers, including that of a professional makeup artist, platform artist or salon owner.
+This experience not only makes them better hairstylists, but can also open up many unexpected doors in their future careers, including that of a professional makeup artist, platform artist or salon owner.

 What You’ll Learn at Hair Schools in PA